Thomas F. Frist Jr.: Philanthropy

 He was inducted into the Healthcare Hall of Fame.
 He served as vice president of the Vanderbilt University board of trust from 1995 to 1997.
 He is a recipient of the distinguished graduates award of Vanderbilt University.
 He is chairman of the Frist Foundation and the Frist Center for the Visual Arts.
 He is a member of the Nashville Public Library Foundation.

 He was a co-founder of the United Way Alexis de Tocqueville Society.
 He also served as chair of the board of governors for United Way of America.
 The Dr. Thomas F. Frist Jr. Excellence in Volunteer Leadership Award of the United Way was established in 1996.
 In 2012, he received the United Way Lifetime Achievement Award.
-In October, 2020, Nashville's Belmont University announced the creation of a new medical school to be named the "Thomas F. Frist Jr. College of Medicine, being established in partnership with HCA's clinical facilities branded as TriStar Health.
+In October 2020, Nashville's Belmont University announced the creation of a new medical school to be named the Thomas F. Frist Jr. College of Medicine, being established in partnership with HCA's clinical facilities branded as TriStar Health.

 Personal life

 Frist was married to Patricia C. Frist from 1961 until her death in 2021, and he has three children.
 They reside in an $18-million house in Belle Meade, Tennessee.
 They have two sons and a daughter, who is married to investor Charles A. Elcan.

 He is the wealthiest person in Tennessee and #35 on the Forbes 400, with an estimated wealth of $20 billion.

+As per Forbes list of The Richest People In The World, dated 8 March 2024, Thomas F. Frist Jr. ranked #73 with a net worth of $26.2 Billion.